YangLing0818/VQGraph/README.md

 ## Training and Evaluation
 ---

-**Teacher Model**: Our pretrained codebook embeddings, teacher soft assignments and teacher soft labels for some datasets have been uploaded to [here](https://www.dropbox.com/scl/fo/9yss598aln21gzdiwix61/h?dl=0&rlkey=oscheo12z9md8uah7eakq62yj).
-Please download and put them under `outputs/transductive/{dataset}/GCN/` for GNN-MLP distillation.
+**Graph Tokenizer Training**:

-To quickly reproduce our teacher model, you can run `train_teacher.py` as the following example command:
+To quickly reproduce our teacher model and graph tokenizer, you can run `train_teacher.py` as the following example command:
 ```
 python train_teacher.py --exp_setting tran --teacher GCN --dataset citeseer --output_path outputs --seed 0 --max_epoch 100 --patience 50 --device 0
 ```

+Our pretrained codebook embeddings, teacher soft assignments and teacher soft labels for some datasets have been uploaded to [here](https://www.dropbox.com/scl/fo/9yss598aln21gzdiwix61/h?dl=0&rlkey=oscheo12z9md8uah7eakq62yj).
+Please download and put them under `outputs/transductive/{dataset}/GCN/` for GNN-MLP distillation.

 **GNN-to-MLP Distillation**: After training the teacher model, you can run `train_student.py` for our distillation process by specifying the experiment setting, including teacher model, student model, output path of the teacher model and dataset like the following example command: